rmooreID/Home-Assistant-Appliance-Monitor/README.md

 - USB cable

 ## Step 1: Set up the software
 1. Connect ESP32 and SW-420 to a breadboard.
 The red LED next to the USB port on the [Huzzah32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/pinouts) is directly connected to GPIO#13.
 I decided to plug in the data line there to see if things were registering on the ESP32.
-Even without installing the functional code, the LED on the ESP32 started blinking when I tapped the board with my finger.
-Good start!
+Even without installing the functional code, the LED on the ESP32 started blinking when I gave the board a gentle tap.
 ![ESPHome Dashboard](./assets/laundrybot-0.png)
 2. Install [Home Assistant](https://www.home-assistant.io/getting-started/)
 3. Install [ESPHome](https://www.home-assistant.io/components/esphome/)